The legal landscape and domestic parternership agreement for non-traditional couples, challenging the traditional concepts of family in California.

 III.
 ESTATE PLANNING FOR COUPLES WHO HAVE REGISTERED AS DOMESTIC PARTNERS

-The issues presented here, with respect to potential conflict of interest, actual conflict of interest, dual representation versus independent counsel, and conflict waiver letters are the same as those set forth in Section II, above.
+The issues presented here, with respect to a potential conflict of interest, actual conflict of interest, dual representation versus independent counsel, and conflict waiver letters are the same as those set forth in Section II, above.

 Understanding the Family Relationships of the Partners